Isma27322/portfolio/_sources/eagle-project/index.md

 The videos show parts of the trains that some people might not notice/ be able to see The videos talk about the history of the trains that people might not know about the trains

+## The trains that I did the videos on
+The 6 trains/ train cars that I did videos on are:
+* Union Pacific #4017 "Big Boy"
+* The Aerotrain
+* The Dynamometer
+* The Dwight D. Eisenhower Train
+* The Pennsylvania Railroad #4890 GG1
+* The Merci Train

 ## The videos:
 You don't have to watch them but these are all the videos